MI-FraunhoferIWM/data2rdf/docs/examples/abox/5_csv_w_na.md

 According to the condition of the csv parser, we need to take the following parser arguments into account:

-* `dataframe_sep`: the separator for the time series.
+* `dataframe_sep`: the separator for the dataframe.
 In this case, it is a  `;`.
 * `metadata_length`: the length of the metadata in the csv file.
 In this case, it is 0, since we do not have any metadata.
-* `dataframe_header_length`: the length of the header of the time series in the csv file.
-In this case, it is 1, since the time series start at the second row.
+* `dataframe_header_length`: the length of the header of the dataframe in the csv file.
+In this case, it is 1, since the dataframe start at the second row.
 * `drop_na`: whether to drop the rows with missing values.
 In this case, it is `False`.

 The according Python dict for the parser arguments would look like this: